Have Questions?

 (770) 838-8810

-Tanner Behavioral Health Services is dedicated to assisting the community of Carrollton and the surrounding areas to getting their life back after struggling with substance abuse.
+Tanner Behavioral Health Services is dedicated to assisting the community of Carrollton, Georgia and the surrounding areas to getting their life back after struggling with substance abuse.
 As such, Tanner Behavioral Health Services accommodates a wide variety of services in line with their belief of treatments that work - including inpatient addiction treatment facilities, short term drug abuse treatment, outpatient substance abuse counseling, long term drug treatment, outpatient detox programs and others.

 Tanner Behavioral Health Services also believes that it is important that every individual gets highly personalized services to ensure their recovery.
 This is why it is specialized in a wide variety of treatment methods, including dual diagnosis drug rehab, trauma-related counseling, vocational rehabilitation services, group therapy, anger management, relapse prevention and others.
 In addition, Tanner Behavioral Health Services is specialized in persons who have experienced sexual abuse, residential beds for client's children, child care for clients children, programs for the hearing impaired, aftercare/continuing care, active duty military, as well as other special programs.
 In general, the treatment methods that this drug and alcohol treatment facility uses aims to provide positive and lasting change for each individual.